 Currently, I am a Collaborator on a Social Sciences and Humanities Research Council of Canada's Insight Grant entitled "Grammatical vs semantic features: the semantics-morphology mapping, and its consequences for syntax.", PI, Ivona Kučerová, McMaster University.
 I investigate linguistic structures in various languages including: English, Polish, Russian, Slovak, Spanish, Czech, Italian, German.
 My research focus is theoretical linguistics - my current research concentrates on the licensing of multiple remnant ellipsis, relative clause structure, and nominal gender agreement (in collaboration with Ivona Kučerová).
-This being said, as a graduate student I lectured and participated in research projects at Harvard and MIT on Aphasia, especially Agrammatic Disorders, Sentence Processing and Language Acquisition.
+In the past, I have lectured and participated in research projects at Harvard and MIT on Aphasia, especially Agrammatic Disorders, Sentence Processing and Language Acquisition.

 Background & Experience.
 I received training in linguistics, cognitive psychology as well as analytical philosophy from the following institutions: Harvard University (PhD) & MIT (via cross-registration), Clare College at Cambridge University (Master of Philosophy), Warsaw University, Poland (BA/MA in English).

 I have taught classes in linguistics and psychology of language at: Rutgers University (Visiting Professor), Harvard University (Lecturer), Boston College (Visiting Lecturer), Michigan State University (Visiting Professor), Univeristy of Nova Gorica (Visiting Professor), Warsaw University (Assistant Professor, Primary Investigator, ERC Marie Curie IR Grant).

 Cedric Boeckx (Harvard)